 - Don S Dizon, MD, FACP

 - Founder and Director, The Oncology Sexual Health Clinic

 - Harvard Medical School

 Despite screening programs that have dramatically reduced the incidence of cervical cancer in the United States, cervical cancer is the fourth most common cancer in women worldwide .
-Squamous cell carcinoma (SCC) accounts for approximately 80 percent of cervical cancers, while adenocarcinoma accounts for 15 percent, and adenosquamous carcinoma for 3 to 5 percent; neuroendocrine or small cell carcinomas infrequently originate in the cervix.
+Squamous cell carcinoma (SCC) accounts for approximately 80 percent of cervical cancers, while adenocarcinoma accounts for 15 percent, and adenosquamous carcinoma for 3 to 5 percent; neuroendocrine or small cell carcinomas are rare.
 (See "Invasive cervical cancer: Epidemiology, risk factors, clinical manifestations, and diagnosis".)

-Management and outcomes for women with nonmetastatic invasive cervical cancer depend upon the International Federation of Gynecology and Obstetrics (FIGO) stage of disease at diagnosis (table 1).
+Management and outcomes for women with nonmetastatic invasive cervical cancer depend upon the International Federation of Gynecology and Obstetrics (FIGO) stage of disease at diagnosis.
 In general, primary treatment for non-small cell cervical cancer (surgery or radiotherapy with or without chemotherapy) has a cure rate of approximately 80 to 95 percent in early-stage disease (stage I and nonbulky stage II disease) and approximately 40 to 60 percent for bulky stage II and stage III disease.
-A summary of survival rates by stage of disease according to the latest FIGO data is presented in the following table (table 2) .
+A summary of survival rates by stage of disease according to FIGO data is presented in the following table (table 1) .